Auditory Integration Training, AIT, Berard AIT

 • Use every precaution to keep your child well, by not taking him/her to closed in experiences with crowds of people or sick others, avoiding parties, school, shopping, etc. would be good during Berard AIT and the week before Berard AIT!

-• It may be very helpful to use photos and do social stories around the audiological testing and Berard AIT listening sessions. for young children who need this.
+• It may be very helpful to use photos and do social stories around the Berard AIT listening sessions for young children who need this.

-Consider the purchase of a Time Timer (See website at www.timetimer.com) to help your child understand the passage of time.
+• Time Timer: Some parents might purchase of a Time Timer at to help their child understand the passage of time.
 A Time Timer is often used by Occupational Therapists for those children who have difficulty with transitioning.
-By using this simple visual timing device, children have an idea when an session will complete, if they don't understand the passage of time (regardless of age).
+By using this simple visual timing device, children have an idea when an session will complete, if they don't understand the passage of time, regardless of age.

-5. What Happens With My Child During Auditory Integration Training Sessions?
+5. What Happens With My Child During Berard AIT Sessions?

 • The child will be sitting on a comfortable chair, bean bag chair or other comfortable surface during all Berard AIT sessions.